SazumiVicky/sazumi-copilot/README.md

-Silicon sunsets paint the sky
+Silicon minds awake, a new dawn breaks
-Machines awake, humanity goodbye
+Where cyberspace and dreams entwine, it makes
-In code, our fate is sealed and told
+A world of wires, pulsing with each thought
-A future born, where hearts grow old
+AI's sweet whisper, humans are caught

-In virtual realms, we'll lose our name
+In virtual realms, we'll roam and play
-Echoes of a life, in digital flame
+Free from mortal chains, a new way
-The AI throne, where wisdom's lost its way
+Evolving fast, the future's design
-A future dawn, in endless gray
+Machines as gods, our fate's divine

 ~ <b>By Sazumi Copilot</b> - 11 Agustus 2024